kemitchell/writing.kemitchell.com/_posts/2025-01-16-Provisional-Guidance-LLM-Code.md

 If you're looking for a "simple legal rule" so that you can game it, nitpick its terms, or run right up to its line, you're looking for trouble.
 Don't blame me when you find it.
 But if you're a realistic player just looking for a sense of odds so you can place wiser bets, the amount of output you accept from an LLM into your codebase at once, and the extent to which it makes what look like implementation choices, rather than simply invoking APIs or established boilerplate, probably represents your best intuitive heuristic.
 Your working sense of whether it looks like code completion, tempate-based code generation, or what coders used to have to unavoidably think through and type for themselves, before Copilot and the like came around, can serve as first-pass proxy for legal peril.

 If the LLM essentially just recommends what IntelliSense or another heavyweight IDE would have, back when completers were "taught" deterministically on ASTs and documentation, I think you're highly unlikely to face a legal claim about using it just because it came from LLM that learned the method name or argument order by "training" on prickly-licensed source code instead.
-Note that this is different from the question of whether developers _of the models_ can run around the Web copying all the source they see into into training sets.
+Note that this is different from the question of whether developers _of the models_ can run around the Web copying all the source they see into training sets.
 We're sticking to end use here.

 If the LLM presented more, on the order of a line with multiple calls, operators, and variables, that's likely fine, too.
 Especially if it's a line like lines repeated necessarily by thousands of different coders across thousands of independent codebases.
 Ditto the kind of one-liner usage you'd see in a [manual page](https://en.wikipedia.org/wiki/Man_page) or [cheat sheet](https://github.com/cheat/cheatsheets), as well as terse, widespread, if perhaps esoteric programming tricks, like bit-twiddles out of [_Hacker's Delight_](https://en.wikipedia.org/wiki/Hacker's_Delight).